mjordan/islandora_workbench_docs/docs/ignoring_csv_rows_and_columns.md

 ## Commenting out CSV rows

+!!! note
+    The settings documented on this page apply only to `create` and `updat` tasks.
+Please see [this Github issue](https://github.com/mjordan/islandora_workbench/issues/895) for updates.

-In `create` and `update` tasks, you can comment out rows in your input CSV, Excel file, or Google Sheet by adding a hash mark (`#`) as the first character of the value in the first column.
+You can comment out rows in your input CSV, Excel file, or Google Sheet by adding a hash mark (`#`) as the first character of the value in the first column.
 Workbench ignores these rows, both when it is run with and without `--check`.
 Commenting out rows works in all tasks that use CSV data.

 For example, the third row in the following CSV file is commented out: